 These are things you want to think about before designing your landing pages.
-Now you can build a landing page in your CMS, but one of the benefits of using HubSpot is it's also a CRM and it's a sales software.
+Now you can build a landing page in your CMS, but one of the benefits of using HubSpot is it’s also a CRM and it’s sales software.
 When those contacts come in, you can begin to work those contacts right from within the software.
-And you don't have to go back and forth from your website and then exporting that information and then using your email.
-You know, you can do it with all within one software that's going to track it for you and allow you to move those leads in a longer and a much smoother way.
+And you don’t have to go back and forth from your website and then exporting that information and then using your email.
+You know, you can do it with all within one software that’s going to track it for you and allow you to move those leads in a longer and a much smoother way.

-HubSpot's doing a lot more as far as their free tools are concerned.
-Today in the marketing, you've got the ad, you've got some email integration, and now we've got landing pages, which came just behind forms.
+HubSpot’s doing a lot more as far as their free tools are concerned.
+Today in the marketing, you’ve got the ad, you’ve got some email integration, and now we’ve got landing pages, which came just behind forms.
 In a previous video, I showed you how to use those pop-up tools that you can use with the forms in order to create leads.
 But now we can do it on landing pages and you get up to 20 free.
-All you got to do is sign up for a free account and then click get started.
+All you have to do is sign up for a free account and then click get started.

-They've got a number of templates in here, which is great, so you don't have to go and reinvent the wheel.
-If you're not design-oriented or this isn't something that you do a lot, this is a great way to get started.
-So you can just funnel through here and say, "Okay, this is a basic ebook offer, I want to do this."
-And we'll say basic ebook and hit create page.
-I like this design, because it's very simple, it's easy to use.
-You want to tell them what you're giving them.
-You're going to give a little bit more information about that ebook, create a cover or get a cover, if you have a cover or an image, and then you want to have the right ask here.
+They’ve got a number of templates in here, which is great, so you don’t have to reinvent the wheel.
+If you’re not design-oriented or this isn’t something that you do a lot, this is a great way to get started.
+You can just funnel through here and say, “Okay, this is a basic ebook offer, I want to do this.”
+And we’ll say basic ebook and hit create page.
+I like this design, because it’s very simple, it’s easy to use.
+You want to tell them what you’re giving them.
+You’re going to give a little bit more information about that ebook, create a cover or get a cover, if you have a cover or an image, and then you want to have the right ask here.

-If I don't want this column here, I can remove it, I can change it, or I can say, you know, fill out the form.
-So over here I click this module.
+If I don’t want this column here, I can remove it, I can change it, or I can say, you know, fill out the form.
+Over here I click this module.
 You can see it says, edit rows.
 If I go back, it gives me something like here, rich text.
 This is text I can drop it in here and change this to submit to get access.